Rose El Sharouni

 Rose El Sharouni is a Dutch born Brazilian jiu-jitsu practitioner and competitor.
-A two-time World championship and three-time IBJJF European Championship medallist, El Sharouni is a two-time AJP Abu Dhabi World Pro silver medallist.
+A two-time World Champion in coloured belts, she is an IBJJF black belt World, European Open and Pan American medallist.

 Biography

 Rose-Marie El Sharouni was born on 28 September 1991, in Heerlen, Netherlands.
 From the age of 6 she practised judo before leaving it for traditional Jiu jitsu, then Brazilian jiu-jitsu (BJJ) at the age of sixteen.
 She started to train and compete under Brazilian Jiu Jitsu Academy Amsterdam (a Checkmat affiliate).
 Training BJJ while studying medicine, she received her black belt from Vieira in 2019.

 El Sharouni is the co-founder of Ladies Only BJJ, an organisation that set up BJJ training camps for women and promotes women's BJJ.

+Competitive career

+2023-2024

+On March 26, 2023, El Sharouni won a silver medal in the light-featherweight division of the IBJJF Pan Championship 2023.
+She then competed at the Abu Dhabi Grand Slam Tour - Abu Dhabi on May 7, 2023 and won a bronze medal in the light-featherweight division.

+El Sharouni competed in the IBJJF World Championship 2023 on June 3 and 4, 2023 and won a bronze medal in the light-featherweight division.
+She next competed in the light-featherweight division of the IBJJF European Championship on January 27, 2024, winning a bronze medal.